tess1o/go-ecoflow-exporter/README.md

 Some difference between this project and https://github.com/berezhinskiy/ecoflow_exporter:

-1. This project requires `ACCESS_KEY` and `SECRET_KEY` that can be obtained on https://developer-eu.ecoflow.com/.
-For me, it took less than 1 day until Ecoflow approved access to the API.
-The other project needs only ecoflow credentials (login and password)
+1. This project supports exporting parameters via Ecoflow Rest API or MQTT.
-2. This project doesn't hardcode devices `Serial Numbers` and this exporter can export metrics from all linked devices.
-   Internally it uses Ecoflow API to fetch the list of linked devices and then for each device it exports the metrics. https://github.com/berezhinskiy/ecoflow_exporter can export metrics for a single device only, and you have to hardcode it's Serial Number in the env variables.
+2. If you use exporter via Ecoflow Rest API then you don't need to hard code Device Serial Numbers and this exporter can export metrics from all linked devices.
+MQTT exporter on the other hand requires the list of devices.
+However, you can specify all required devices separated by comma and this exporter will do the rest. https://github.com/berezhinskiy/ecoflow_exporter can export metrics for a single device only, and you have to hardcode it's Serial Number in the env variables.
 If you have 5 devices, then you need to run 5 instances of the exporter
+3. This exporter supports sending metrics to Prometheus, TimescaleDB or Redis. https://github.com/berezhinskiy/ecoflow_exporter supports Prometheus only.
-3. The image size (not compressed!) of this exporter is only 21MB, `ghcr.io/berezhinskiy/ecoflow_exporter` is 142 MB
+4. The image size (not compressed!) of this exporter is only 28MB, `ghcr.io/berezhinskiy/ecoflow_exporter` is 142 MB.
+   This exporter supports both REST API and MQTT, sending data to Prometheus, Redis, TimescaleDB
-4. This implementation is extremely lightweight and barely consumes any RAM & CPU (it needs less than 10MB of RAM to fetch metrics from 2 devices)
+5. This implementation is extremely lightweight and barely consumes any RAM & CPU (it needs less than 10MB of RAM to fetch metrics from 2 devices)